PrincetonUniversity/PROMPT/README.md

 - [x] Convert producer library to be configurable

 #### Implementation
-- [ ] Replace malloc hook (removed in glibc 2.35)

 - [ ] External function handling: currently disabled in `SLAMP.cpp` by not doing the replacements
 - [ ] External function handling with correct report of allocation events
-- [ ] Multithreaded profiling?
 - [ ] Multiple loops at the same time
-- [ ] Package the components better
-    - The queue
-    - The container
 - [ ] Parallel Containers
     - Replace the vector with a lower-latency memory region
 - [ ] 16 bytes load and store handling

 #### Integration

 - [ ] Replace SpecPriv profiler and LAMP with PROMPT
     - Check the problem with the failed and long-running benchmarks

 #### Debug & Testing

 - [ ] Check the slowdown problem with multiple backend running together
 - [ ] Check the slowdown problem when multiple containers running together
 - [ ] Test with newer version of LLVM
 - [ ] Test with way bigger benchmarks

 #### Documentation

 - [ ] Preprocessing tasks
 - [ ] Simple demo
 - [ ] Get started doc